 Emily said, “It may have been the man who attacked me on board the SS Umatilla.
 But I can’t be sure, for I couldn’t see much in the dark.”

 “We can do nothing here, we wait till we get to Port Douglas,” Paul said before turning to the group.
 “Gather baggage, early start,” cancelling out any moans and yawns by chucking a bucket of water over the fire.

 Although the weather was bright and the breeze was pleasant, Emily felt groggy and couldn’t shake off her fears.
 From now on, not knowing who’d attacked her, she felt under threat.
 Every dark shadow in the forest was his hiding place; she imagined him watching her; waiting for an opportunity to attack her again.

 As the canoes entered the narrow winding channel of Little Harrison Lake, Emily’s first sight of Port Douglas did nothing to alleviate her apprehensions

 The shanty town of Port Douglas sitting at the bottom of a densely forested hillside looked as though carved, no, burnt into a crescent shape.

 There’d been a savage raping of what was once a place of beauty with towering spires and magnificent stands of hemlock, fir and cedar overlooking a pristine bay.
 Now, it was peppered with ugly fire-blackened stumps up to ten feet in width punctuating the hurriedly erected wooden huts and canvas lean-tos.

 Torrential rain turned the lakeside to sludge.
-Sordid and bedraggled, the town was a broken-down whore pleading her sorry story beneath the soaring majesty of the forest above.
+Sordid and bedraggled, the town was like a ravaged whore pleading her sorry story beneath the soaring majesty of the forest above.